JonThom/dash-background-callbacks-pyinstaller/README.md

-# Debug Dash long callbacks
+# DeDash background callbacks with pyinstaller

-A working example of packaging a Plotly Dash app with long callbacks.
+A working example of packaging a Plotly Dash app with background callbacks using [pyinstaller](https://pyinstaller.org).
-Uses [pyinstaller](https://pyinstaller.org) for packaging, but should work for similar frameworks like cx_freeze.

 The app is based on toy example at https://github.com/plotly/dash/issues/1885#issuecomment-1405490068, with the following changes: